 Ná leighisfeadh na leóin.
 Which no leeches can cure.

-Though referring to a different context, Franz Fanon’s (1986) views about linguicism are relevant to the Irish situationetting.
+Though referring to a different context, Franz Fanon’s (1986) views about linguicism are relevant to the Irish situation.
 His work carefully draws parallels between linguicism and what we might later refer to as the concept of hermeneutical injustice in epistemic injustice.
 Taking the Franco-colonising project as the locus of enquiry, he conceives the black French colonial subject as “proportionally whiter”—that is, “he will come closer to being a real human being—in direct ratio to his mastery of the French language” (p.18).
 This idea that mastery of the colonizer tongue is a necessary condition for ‘being a real human being’ are some of the long-standing harms linguicism has perpetrated.
 Though the geo-particulars are different, the underlying principle remains the same.
 In terms of the British colonising project in Ireland, this was very much the legacy many students were left with until independence in 1922.
 In the words of Fricker (2007), hermeneutical injustice occurs when “a gap in collective interpretative resources puts someone at an unfair disadvantage when it comes to making sense of their social experiences” (p.1).
 It occurs because “the powerful have an unfair advantage in structuring collective social understandings” (p.147).
 What this captures are situational factors where the imposition of barriers (subjugation of indigenous language and cultural practices in this case) leave subjects at a disadvantage when it comes to making their social experiences intelligible to themselves and others.
 These barriers arise due to their belonging to social groups, which tend to be excluded from the kinds of institutions and practices which have the most significant role in shaping a community’s shared resources for successfully interpreting one’s experiences and sharing them with others (McGlynn, 2022).
 British colonialism’s imposition of the colonizer’s tongue arguably locked the native Irish out of meaning and sense-making activities (through forcibly diminished epistemic agency), since under the Penal Laws (1695-1793), it was illegal to educate a child in the Papist faith, Catholics were barred from voting, holding public office, owning land, engaging in worship, and as part of the ‘civilising project’, the speaking of Irish was heavily discouraged.

 What makes linguicism a form of hermeneutical injustice is that forced initiation into the colonizer’s language, and by extension, their norms of thought, culture and axiology, means there comes a point where the educated black colonial subject “feels at a given stage that his race no longer understands him.
 Or [indeed] that he no longer understands it” (Fanon: 1986/1952: 16).
 This ontological erosion, deriving from a “linguistic domination of the mental universe of the colonised” (Ngũgĩ, 1986, p.16) is well documented (see Minton and Thiesen, 2020).
 Colonizer linguistic norms and the aspiration to master such were often presented as the means through which one becomes a better person, a more cultured individual, a sophisticated agent, not just an object, but an actor who affects the world around them, someone who is the agent of change, not just a slave to it.
 To become this new, improved version, the implication was that the colonised needed to let go, to outgrow and shed their inferior former identities, at least that part inextricably linked with identity as instantiated via their mother tongue and culture.